tigattack/blog.tiga.tech/content/posts/veeamnotify/index.md

 The install directory is `C:\VeeamScripts` by default.
 You can use any directory you wish, but the user under which Veeam runs must have read/write access to it.

-Firstly, open Powershell as administrator and leave it open.
+Firstly, open PowerShell as administrator and leave it open.
 We'll be using it through the process.

 Now we need to create the install directory.
 Run the following command to do this: